atlassian/smith/README.md

 It is not better or worse, just different set of design choices.

-### On Kubernetes client
-https://github.com/kubernetes/client-go should be used eventually instead of the bespoke client.

 ### Requirements

 * Please run on Kubernetes 1.4+ because earlier versions have some bugs that may prevent Smith from working properly;